Your Basket

 While it can be easy to get caught up in the fun of soap making, putting yourself and your customers first is essential for success.

-Below, we’ll guide you through the essential areas of soap making safety, cosmetic product regulations, and how to handle lye.
+Below, we’ll guide you through the essential areas of homemade soap making safety, cosmetic product regulations, and how to handle lye.

 You’ll also gain an in-depth understanding of the legal requirements for labelling and selling handmade soap, as well as cosmetic product regulations.